sandiegodata/PDP-Curriculum/README.md

 The Schedule for the Fall 2014 session is [online at Google Docs](https://docs.google.com/spreadsheets/d/1vvWTXFHVFO1ak2i9yMDgzLoYB7uhU2ZtXEN7POqK_TM/edit?usp=sharing)

-* 1A: Overview and Basics
+* 1A: Python Syntax and Data Structures
-* 1B: Python Syntax and Data Structures
+* 1B: Python Functions, Classes and Comprehensions
 * 1C: Intro to Pandas
 * 1D: Practice Exercises
 * 2A: Loading Data